Dr Michael Plouffe

 School of Public

 (Assistant Professor) in International Political Economy in

 the School of Public Policy at University College London.
 I

-London.
-I am also Departmental Tutor and the
+am also currently Departmental Tutor and Director of the

-My research interests generally cover a range of topics across international political economy with a focus on quantitative political economy.
-Much of my research focuses on heterogeneous firms, global production, and the roles played by these phenomena in policy-making processes, business-government relations, and policy outcomes.
-My other research addresses topics in the political economy of institutional quality, international finance, and the politics of international trade.
-While much of my research is global in scope, I have regional focuses on East Asia and the United States.
+My research interests cover a range of topics across international political economy and the quantitative social sciences.
+Much of my research focuses on firm heterogeneity, global production, and the roles played by these phenomena in policy-making processes, business-government relations, and policy outcomes.
+My other research addresses a range of topics including the political economy of institutional quality, international finance, and international trade.
+While much of my research is global in scope, I have regional interests in East Asia and the United States.
 I received my doctorate from the University of California, San Diego.

 Office - G.04, 31 Tavistock Square